Absolute continuity of self-similar measures on the plane: Introduction and main results

 The disintegration mentioned above leads one to the study of \textit{models} - certain classes of random self-similar measures, where at each step one is allowed to apply a map from a finite collection of homogeneous iterated functions systems.
-Several classes of random fractal measures were studied in the literature, see e.g. \cite{Hambly, StenfloRandomIFS, FalconerJinExact, VFractals, PeresSimonSolRandom, BaranyPerssonRandom} and the particular model considered in both \cite{SSS} and the present paper introduced in \cite{GSSY}.
+Several classes of random fractal measures were studied in the literature, see e.g. \cite{Hambly, StenfloRandomIFS, FalconerJinExact, VFractals, PeresSimonSolRandom, BaranyPerssonRandom}; the particular model considered in both \cite{SSS} and the present paper was introduced in \cite{GSSY}.
 As this class of random measures turns out to be useful in the study of non-homogeneous self-similar iterated function systems \cite{SSS, ASSNormal, KaenmakiOrponenTranslation}, our results on the dimension (Theorem \ref{assmp:non-deg and rotation}) and the power Fourier decay (Theorem \ref{thm:fourier main}) of such measures in two dimensions might be of independent interest.
 Having that in mind, we prove a more general version of the dimension result than the one sufficient for the proof of Theorem \ref{thm:main ac} by considering general ergodic shift-invariant measures on the symbolic space of the model (instead of only Bernoulli measures) and possibly reducible case (with $\Arg(\lam_i) \in \pi \Q$ for all $i$).
-The argument is similar to the one from the proof of \cite[Lemma 3.7]{HR} with both of the variants mentioned above introducing some additional technical difficulties.